law tries to help people who want to plan for medical situations

 Advisory Council on Quality Care at the End of Life Meeting

-The next meeting of the State Advisory Council on Quality Care at the End of Life will take place on January 30, 2014 from 10 am to 12 noon at the Department of Aging, 301 West Preston Street, Room 1007, Baltimore, Maryland 21201.
+The next meeting of the State Advisory Council on Quality Care at the End of Life meeting scheduled for March 21, 2014 has been CANCELED.

 New palliative care guidelines released:

 The National Consensus Project for Quality Palliative Care has